 Regardless, your deep understanding of your association clients will help them record the most appropriate amount, making their homeowner association audit go that much smoother.

-Typically, when auditors perform a condo association audit, we do not test internal controls.
+Typically, when auditors perform a condo association audit, we do not test management's internal controls.
 There are many reasons but the most honest is that each association, individually, does not usually have tens of thousands of transactions.
 But the fact that the auditor isn't testing your controls, doesn't mean they are not important.

 Where you have standardized processes, let your auditor know.
 This is especially important around the reserve fund.
 If, for instance, none of the community managers has signature authority over reserve funds, this is an important area to understand as it points our audit work to look for possible breakdowns between the approval of the expense and the actual check writing and signing.